tyoalex91/XYZ-Chocolate-Company-Data-Cleaning-and-Transforming/README.md

   4. Perform an Exploratory Data Analysis (EDA), focusing on summary statistics to understand data context and gain insights within the datasets, including the presence of outliers, patterns and trends.
 #  Results and Business Recommendations
 Obtaining accurate and reliable results from the data analysis process depends largely on the integrity of the data.
 A profile description was conducted on the two datasets related to the personnel who work at India and New Zealand locations to examine their structure and content.
-A table component was adjusted to store the data and provide a clear and logical format allowing to set rules and transformations to support the data preparation process for further analysis.
+A table component was adjusted to store the data and provide a clear and logical format allowing to set rules and transformations to support the upcoming analysis.
 With the use of spreadsheet functionalities, the process derived that:
 1. Gathered information is the same for both datasets and is related to employee gender, department, age, date joined the company, salary, and rating.
 2. Both datasets were not properly maintained and didn’t follow a standardized format.
 3. Duplicated employees and missing information are present on datasets, holding a total of 213 data points.
 4. Data has no organization and cannot be easily filtered.

 To potentially improve reliability during cleansing and transformation steps, adding more context that reveals a comprehensive and complete picture of the problem’s nature, datasets were consolidated into one, where New Zealand employee data was appended to the India dataset.
-A custom column “Country” was created to differentiate datapoints.
+A custom column “Country” was created to differentiate data points.
 ##  Data Pre-Processing Activities
 ##  1. Handling duplicates
 Duplicated data points can skew and distort analysis results, leading to confusing insights and causing analysts to draw incorrect conclusions or make flawed decisions.
 Using Power Query <Remove duplicates> feature, employees with duplicated names, are erased, leaving only the first occurrence within the dataset.
 In case the datapoint appears multiple times, might be convenient to pick a distinct identifier as a duplicate determinator.
 ##  2. Dealing with missing values
 According to the dataset characteristics and analysis requirements, common strategies can be applied when missing values in the dataset.
 First, is just to remove missing values from rows and columns, keeping in mind, that available data can be significantly reduced.
 On the other hand, missing values can be replaced with estimated or calculated values also called imputation.
-That is the case for the gender column, where the strategy to deal with the missing values consists of assigning the <Other> value when the value is not present.
+That is the case for the **Gender** column, where the strategy to deal with the missing values consists of assigning the **Other** value when the value is not present.
 ##  3. Data types and format standardization
 Ensuring that each field in the dataset is consistently represented as the correct data type is crucial to preserve consistency in the analysis process.
 In the case of financial data represented by the employee salary, the type was adjusted as US currency with the corresponding symbol.
 Converting dates and times to a specific format is essential to maintain uniformity.
-In this case, format variations are present in the date each employee joined to the company, using the DD-MM-YYYY format and the numeric format representing the number of elapsed days since the start of Excel Calendar (01/01/1900) to the date value.
+In this case, format variations are present in the date each employee joined to the company, using the DD-MM-YYYY format and the numeric format that represents the number of elapsed days since the start of Excel Calendar (01/01/1900) to the specified date value.
 The date format was adjusted to the standard US format MM-DD-YYYY.

 ![Picture1](https://github.com/user-attachments/assets/c172b964-d2ed-4f2f-bd18-29ce46d830ba)